sowsan/architecture-center/docs/cloud-adoption/governance/journeys/large-enterprise/resource-consistency-evolution.md

 Following the experience of this fictional example, it is assumed that the Protected Data evolution has already happened.
 Building on that best practice, the following will add operational monitoring requirements, readying a subscription for mission-critical applications.

-**Corporate IT Subscription**: Add the following to the Corporate IT subscription, which acts as a hub.
+**Corporate IT subscription:** Add the following to the Corporate IT subscription, which acts as a hub.

 1. As an external dependency, the Cloud Operations team will need to define operational monitoring tooling, Business Continuity/Disaster Recovery (BCDR) tooling and automated remediation tooling.
 The Cloud Governance team can then support necessary discovery processes.
     1. In this use case, the Cloud Operations team chose Azure Monitor as the primary tool for monitoring mission-critical applications.